Evelio Javier

-Evelio Bellaflor Javier (October 31, 1942 – February 11, 1986) was a Filipino politician.
+Evelio Bellaflor Javier (October 31, 1942 – February 11, 1986) was a Filipino lawyer and politician.
 He served as governor of the province of Antique and was an opponent of the dictatorship of President Ferdinand Marcos.
 His assassination on February 11, 1986, was one of the causes of the People Power Revolution that overthrew Marcos.

 Evelio Javier's brother, Exequiel Javier, served as congressman from 1987 to 1998 and from 2001 to 2010 and governor from 1998 to 2001, and 2010 to 2015.
 In 2018, Javier was identified as a Motu Propio human rights violations victim of the Martial Law Era by the Human Rights Victims Claims Board.

 Early life and marriage

-Evelio Javier was born on October 31, 1942, in Barangay Lanag (now Evelio Javier), Hamtic, Antique, to Everardo Autajay Javier (Moscoso), a prosecutor and Feliza Bellaflor, a teacher.
+Evelio Bellaflor Javier was born on October 31, 1942, in Barangay Lanag (now Evelio Javier), Hamtic, Antique, to Everardo Autajay Javier (Moscoso), a prosecutor and Feliza Bellaflor, a teacher.
 He finished grade school in San Jose Elementary School in San Jose de Buenavista, Antique and graduated high school with first honors and college in Ateneo de Manila University.
 There, he received his Bachelor of Arts degree in History and Government and he earned his Bachelor of Laws at Ateneo Law School in 1968.
-He passed the bar examination in 1968 before he became a college professor at the Ateneo, a successful lawyer, and entered into politics.
+He passed the bar examination in 1968 before he became a college professor at the Ateneo, a successful lawyer, and entered politics.

 He married Precious Bello Lotilla, daughter of Vicente Lotilla and Angelina Bello of Sibalom, Antique in Manila on December 29, 1968.
+They first met in 1958 at San Jose Airport and were reintroduced in 1962.
 They had two sons, Francis Gideon and David Ignatius.
+Raphael Lotilla, the incumbent Energy Secretary, is his nephew-in-law.

 Governor of Antique

-Javier ran for governor of Antique and won in 1971 by one of the largest margins in history, making him, at the age of 28, the Philippines' youngest governor.
+Javier ran for governor of Antique and won in 1971 by one of the largest margins in history, making him, at the age of 28, the Philippines' youngest governor at that time.
 He did not run again for election in 1980.
-Instead he attended the John F. Kennedy School of Government at Harvard University in 1981 on a scholarship, where he earned a Masters in Public Administration.
+Instead, he attended the John F. Kennedy School of Government at Harvard University in 1981 on a scholarship, where he earned a Masters in Public Administration.